markconanan/test_automation/README.md

 # Test Data

-Currently most test data is hardcoded in the code, but can be updated to use json and env files if going to be expanded.
+The framework can use json files to provide data to the test, such as login data.
+Further json files can be created if needed as necessary if more tests are created.

 # Installation